-Connecting with Country through a love of science
+Connecting with Country through science

 Stella Rose Lay in a VU lab coat in a lab